mataleogml/StickyNodes/README.md

 # Sticky Nodes Photo Importer Workflow

 This AutoHotkey (AHK) script automates the process of importing images from a USB-connected camera, and importing them into Adobe Lightroom.

+This script was developed for Martin Botero's senior capstone project, Sticky Nodes, as part of his physical prototype.

 ## Features